-The new inductees for the Hall of Fame have made significant contributions for women in the Austin area and beyond, by breaking through barriers for women, working to better the lives of women and girls, and outstanding public or community service.
+All inductees for the Hall of Fame have made significant contributions for women in the Austin area and beyond, by breaking through barriers for women, working to better the lives of women and girls, and outstanding public or community service.

-The new inductees are:
+The 2017 inductees are:

 “The City of Austin’s Hall of Fame for Women represents an important honor for those women who have pioneered progress for other women,” said Julia Cuba-Lewis.
 “We are working to better represent those significant achievements by women for women and to inspire a generation of women who will continue to blaze new trails for women in economic and education equality.”
+The Austin Commission for Women is an advisory body to the city council and city manager concerning the needs and problems of women in the Austin area.
+The Women’s Hall of Fame inaugural year was 2011.

-The Women’s Hall of Fame inaugural year was 2011 and this is the fifth year for this event.
-These three women join previous inductees: Olga Campos Benz, Dorothy Richter, Kelly White, Jody Conradt, Bertha Means, Nora Comstock, Shudde Fath, Willie Mae Kirk, Bettie Naylor, Carole Keeton, Lulu Flores, Harriet Murphy and Janis Pinnelli.
+The 2017 inductees join those of previous years: Montserrat Garibay, Jackie Goodman, Mariben Ramsey, Olga Campos Benz, Dorothy Richter, Kelly White, Jody Conradt, Bertha Means, Nora Comstock, Shudde Fath, Willie Mae Kirk, Bettie Naylor, Carole Keeton, Lulu Flores, Harriet Murphy and Janis Pinnelli.